Mirror Image

 in the mirror image of god

-then we are perhaps looking
+then perhaps we are

-at god backwards
+looking at god backwards

-what about
+what about a crawl

-the looking glass
+through the looking glass

 to ask your soul